 One way in which organizations and HR professionals can help close the skills gap in the healthcare industry is to help colleges and universities across the country identify which types of graduates they need.
 For some of the more technical positoins across the country, educators need to work in collaboration with hospitals and healthcare facilities to ensure graduates are ready to meet the challenging demands of the industry in the future.

-When hospitals, healthcare facilities, and HR departments work in collaboration with educators across the country they can make several things clear: 1.)
+, and HR departments work in collaboration with educators across the country they can make several things clear: 1.)
 The demand for educated and talented healthcare professionals for the foreseeable future, 2.)
 What skills graduates need to thrive in the healthcare industry, and 3.)
 How colleges and universities can set up students for a lifetime of success in their healthcare career.

 2.)
 Invest In Training Materials for Current Staff